reneeh3/is477/README.md

 Additional transformations included renaming columns for clarity and removing unnecessary variables such as measurement fields, URLs, and other metadata that were not relevant to the research question.
 OpenRefine complemented the Python cleaning process by enabling efficient manual corrections that were difficult to fully automate.

-To ensure transparency, all OpenRefine transformations have been exported and included in the repository as `apply_openrefine.json`.
+To ensure transparency, all OpenRefine transformations have been exported and included in the repository as `apply_openrefine_moma.json` and `apply_openrefine_met.json`.

 ### Data Integration